John Bateman-Champain: Family and later life

 Bateman-Champain was part of a large cricketing family.
 His brothers Claude, Francis and Hugh all played first-class cricket, as did his brother-in-law Frederick Currie.
 His uncles Fendall Currie, Revd Sir Frederick Currie, Robert Currie and William Currie also played first-class cricket.

-During his time at Redcliffe (c.
-1912–1914), he married Jean Monsell Maud.
-Bateman-Champain died at Westbury-on-Trym, Gloucestershire on 22 October 1950.
+During his second time at Redcliffe, he married in 1912, Jean Monsell Maud, eldest daughter of John Maud, previously Vicar there (while Bateman-Chapmain was Curate) but by then Bishop of Kensington; they had two sons and two daughters.
+One son was killed on active service in 1943.
+Bateman-Champain died at Westbury-on-Trym on 22 October 1950.